mad-lab-fau/mad-gui/docs/developer_guidelines.rst

     dir  # (Windows) to list all files/folders in the current working directory ls  # (Unix) to list all files/folders in the current working directory

-As soon as you have navigated to the repository's folder and you can see files like `pyproject.toml` after typing `dir`(Windows) or `ls` (Unix), the installation can start.
+As soon as you have navigated to the repository's folder and you can see files like `pyproject.toml`, the installation can start.
-To do so, you need to perform either step 1.3 or step 1.4 to install the the MaD GUI.
+To do so, you need to perform either step 1.3.1 or step 1.3.2 to install the the MaD GUI.

 1.3 Installation
 ****************
 You have two possibilities for installing the dependencies: using `pip <https://pip.pypa.io/en/stable/installing/>`_ or using `poetry <https://python-poetry.org>`_.
 Using `pip` is easier and we suggest to use this if you want to get going quickly.
-However, this way no proper dependency handling is ensured.
+However, no proper dependency handling is ensured.
 So if using `pip` causes problems regarding dependencies, you should switch to using `poetry`.

 1.3.1 Using pip